Accreditation Council for Pharmacy Education (ACPE)

 As stated above, the professional degree program requires 4-years of full-time academic commitment (Fall and Spring semester) along with parts of the summer semesters.
 "On-time" graduation (by the end of 4-years) varies based on student performance against academic requirements set within the program to assure a high degree of competency of future pharmacy practitioners.
 The College of Pharmacy provides remediation pathways for professional degree candidates to aid them in meeting these performance measures, that in some cases may delay graduation.

-Applicants Count Total Applicants (Entered in 2012) 562 Qualified Applicants (Entered in 2012) 326 Admitted (Entered in 2012) 150 Average Overall Pre-Pharmacy Requirements GPA 3.59 Pharmacy College Admission Test Composite Percentile Ave.
-69th Number of Different Michigan Colleges Represented for Pre-Pharmacy Studies 31 Number of Different Out-of-State Colleges Represented for Pre-Pharmacy Studies 9 Number of Admitted that Graduated (Some students still in process) 131 (87%) Number of Admitted that Graduated "On-Time" (4-years) 131 (87%)
+Applicants Count Total Applicants 465 Qualified Applicants 229 Admitted in 2015 154 Average Overall Pre-Pharmacy Requirements GPA 3.5 Pharmacy College Admission Test Composite Percentile Average 69th Number of Different Michigan Colleges Represented for Pre-Pharmacy Studies 21 Number of Out-of-State Colleges Represented for Pre-Pharmacy Studies 4 Number of Admitted that Graduated in 2019 (12 in process) 137 (89.0%) Number of Admitted Still Enrolled 12 (7.8%)